 Filing a false document is covered under California Penal Code Section 115.
-This law criminalizes the act of someone knowingly filing a forged or false document with a government office in California.
+This law criminalizes the knowing submission of a forged or false document to a government office in the state of California.
+This type of white-collar fraud typically involves the submission of a false or forged real estate deed.

 A “document” can include just about anything that can be filed in a public office, such as bail bonds, tax returns, and immigration documents, among others.
-There are many common situations in Los Angeles County where someone could be charged with a violation of Penal Code Section 115.
+There are many common situations where someone may be charged with violating Penal Code Section 115.

 One example is a situation where someone forges a property transfer deed stating they bought the home from a relative.
-They file the deed with the Los Angeles County recorder's office and then decide to obtain a large loan using the home as collateral.
+They file the deed with the recorder's office and then decide to obtain a large loan using the home as collateral.

-In this example, this individual could be charged with not only filing a false document under PC 115, but they could also face charges of mortgage fraud.
+In this example, the individual could be charged not only with filing a false document under Penal Code 115 but also with mortgage fraud.

-Penal Code Section 115 is a felony offense that carries harsh legal penalties if you are convicted.
-It's important to note that in order to be convicted of filing a false document, the Los Angeles County prosecutor has to be able to prove you knew the document was false or forged when it was filed.
+PC 115 is a felony offense that carries harsh legal penalties if you are convicted.
+It's important to note that in order to be convicted of filing a false document, the prosecution has to be able to prove you knew the document was false or forged when it was filed.
+If you've been accused of filing a false or forged document, it's imperative to act swiftly.

-In this legal definition above, “offers” means to present or cause the document to a filed at a government agency, but it does not have to actually get filed in order to be convicted of violating Penal Code Section 115.
-As discussed above, PC 115 covers a wide variety of documents that can be filed at a government office in California.
+In the legal definition above, “offers” means presenting or causing a document to be filed at a government agency.
+Still, it does not have to be actually filed in order to be convicted of violating Penal Code Section 115.
+As discussed above, PC 115 encompasses a broad range of documents that can be filed at a California government office.

-The most common cases are mortgage loan fraud related, such as real estate documents like title deeds or deeds of trust.
-Other common documents covered under PC 115 include identification cards, birth certificates, bank account records, bail bonds, tax returns, passports, immigration documents, court documents, and even fishing records.
+The most common cases involve mortgage loan fraud, often related to real estate documents such as title deeds or deeds of trust.
+Other common documents include identification cards, birth certificates, bank account records, bail bonds, tax returns, passports, immigration documents, court documents, and even fishing records.

-In order for the Los Angeles County prosecutor to obtain a conviction for filing a false document, they must be able to prove, beyond reasonable doubt, all the “elements of the crime."
+In order for the prosecutor to obtain a conviction for filing a false document, they must be able to prove, beyond a reasonable doubt, all the “elements of the crime."
 These include the following:

 - You offered a false or forged document for filing or registration, or